The ABC Data Exchange

 Key Takeaways

-About 69% of White adults had employer-provided health insurance compared to 56% of Black adults and 35% of Hispanic/Latino adults in 2021.
+In 2023, 72% of White adults had employer-provided coverage, compared to 61% of Black adults and 43% of Hispanic/Latino adults.

 Adults with higher educational attainment were more likely to have employer-provided health insurance.

-Adults with a Bachelor’s Degree or higher had employer-provider health insurance rates of 77%-89% compared to 39% for adults with a high school diploma or less in 2021.
+In 2023, 79%-88% of adults with a Bachelor’s Degree or higher had employer-provided coverage, compared to 41% of those with a high school diploma or less.

 Uninsured Individuals

-While the Affordable Care Act (ACA) significantly reduced the uninsured rate, millions of Americans still lack coverage, including the low-income individuals who fall into the coverage gap as a result of some states’ decisions not to expand Medicaid under ACA.
-Further, the repeal of the ACA’s individual mandate — and Congress’ attempts to repeal the ACA outright — have sown the seeds of a rise in uninsured rates in every state [1].
+While the Affordable Care Act (ACA) significantly reduced the uninsured rate, millions of Americans still lack coverage, including low-income individuals who fall into the coverage gap as a result of some states’ decisions not to expand Medicaid under ACA.
+Further, repealing the ACA’s individual mandate has made it so there is no longer a financial penalty for not having health insurance coverage [1].
 View data notes for this measure.

 Data Visualization